sammachin/node-red-contrib-ngrok/README.md

 Feedback, Issues and PRs welcome on github.

+### Debugging
+    If your node-red logging level is set to `debug` then the full set of options being passed to the ngrok client (ngrok.forward) will be logged to the console, *including the authtoken*, This can be useful when trying to diagnose issues and may be asked for by ngrok support.
+Please include this info (redacting your authtoken) in any issues asking for support.

+    The simplest way to enable this logging if running node-red from the command line is to launch with the command `node-red -D logging.console.level=debug`

 ### Platform Support

 Pre-built binaries are provided on NPM for the following platforms: